-Another long-standing issue for many Palestinians are those who are unregistered in Israel's population registry, and therefore have no Palestinian identification, which continues to inhibit access to services inside and outside Gaza.
-More than 250,000 Palestinians not physically present in the oPt at the time of the population census, in addition to Palestinians born abroad since the census, were excluded from the Population Registry and were not granted residency in the territory.
-The Population Registry is one of series of bureaucratic hurdles by Israel controlling who is "legally resident" there and who may receive official Palestinian identification cards as well as Palestinian passports issued by the Government of the State of Palestine since 1995.
+Population Registry is one of series of bureaucratic hurdles by Israel controlling who is "legally resident" there and who may receive official Palestinian identification cards as well as Palestinian passports issued by the Government of the State of Palestine since 1995.
 While occasional IDs are granted the application process is unreliable and based on ad hoc goodwill gestures by Israel towards the PA.
-34 As a political gesture, up to June, Israel earlier this year added a few hundred people to the census who have or will receive IDs.
+As a political gesture, up to June, Israel earlier this year added a few hundred people to the census who have or will receive IDs.
 Further, even without citizenship status, Palestinians should not be arbitrarily restricted freedom of movement within the oPt.
-36